Gh-Adam/TripTracking/README.md

-# TripTracking
+# TodoList
-It's a tacking for a live trip
+It's a todo list with react